Alfred Stevens (painter): Mature career

 Stevens fought for the French during the siege of Paris in the Franco-Prussian War, but returned to Belgium with his wife and family before the Paris Commune.
 They returned after the war, and Stevens continued to achieve critical acclaim as well as great success with collectors.
 In 1875, he bought a grand house and garden in Paris on rue des Martyrs, which appeared in his paintings as well as those of other artists, including Édouard Manet's The Croquet Party (Städel Museum, Frankfurt am Main) from 1873.
 (He had to leave the house in 1880, however, to make way for the construction of a new street, which was named after him.)
 In 1878, he was made a Commander of the Legion of Honor and received another first-class medal at the Salon.

 Despite earning a considerable income through the sale of his paintings, Stevens found that a combination of bad investments and excessive spending caused him great financial difficulties during the 1880s.
 An additional expense came from summers by the sea, which a doctor told Stevens in 1880 were essential for his health.
 Thus the artist was glad to agree when the Paris dealer Georges Petit offered him 50,000 francs to finance his vacation in exchange for the paintings Stevens produced during that time.
 This deal, which lasted for three years, resulted in the sea becoming an important subject for him, and over the rest of his career, he painted hundreds of views of popular resorts along the Normandy coast and the Midi in the south.
 Many of them are painted in a sketchy style that shows the influence of the Impressionists.
 Stevens also began to take private students, including Sarah Bernhardt, who became a close personal friend, and William Merritt Chase.
-Other students were Berthe Art, Charles Bell Birch, Jules Cayron, Marie Collart-Henrotin, Louise De Hem, Harriet Campbell Foss, Georgette Meunier, Lilla Cabot Perry, Jean-Paul Sinibaldi, and Fernand Toussaint.
+Other students were Berthe Art, Charles Bell Birch, Jules Cayron, Marie Collart-Henrotin, Louise De Hem, Harriet Campbell Foss, Rosalie Lorraine Gill, Georgette Meunier, Lilla Cabot Perry, Jean-Paul Sinibaldi, and Fernand Toussaint.